lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 With luck, you can simply run the EnergyPlusToFMU build process described in :doc:`build`, and everything will work as expected.

 This section describes how to check the current version of batch file ``compile-c.bat``.
-The following section describes how to check ``link-c-exe.bat``.
+A later section describes `checking link-c-exe.bat`_.
 Once these batch files work, then it should not be difficult to make the other compiler and linker batch files work.

-The check is to build one of the EnergyPlusToFMU supporting applications and to see whether it runs.
+The check is to build one of the EnergyPlusToFMU supporting applications, and to make sure it runs.
-If successful, the application checks whether your compiler generates 32-bit or 64-bit executables.
+If successful, the application determines whether your compiler generates 32-bit or 64-bit executables.

-To check the batch file, open a command window (e.g., a DOS prompt on Windows, a shell command prompt on Linux, or a Terminal window on MacOS).
+To check the compiler batch file, open a command window (e.g., a DOS prompt on Windows, a command shell on Linux, or a Terminal window on MacOS).
 The instructions that follow represent the command window like this:

 .. code-block:: none